Recurring Invoices

 • Fixed total or line-item template amounts, with optional description

-• End conditions: an end_date, a max_occurrences cap, or run indefinitely — whichever limit comes first stops it
+• End conditions: an End date, a Max occurrences cap, or run indefinitely — whichever limit comes first stops it

 • Pause / Resume without losing history, Skip Next to skip one occurrence, and Clone to copy a template